blackcodetavern/tfsforcode/README.md

 ## Critical ToDos

 There are some important shortcomings
-- Works only with the german version of the tf.exe
+- Works only with the german and english version of the tf.exe (you can change the settings)
-- Renames are not yet possible
+- Renames, merges and undeletes are not yet possible
 - No compare with previous version of a file
 - No show history
 - Include/Exclude all items from the pending changes treeview are missing.
+- checkout of multiple files
-...
+- ...

 ## Features